How it works

 We send 5 picks.

-At 8:00 AM Eastern, Monday–Friday, members get an email and an in-portal alert with 5 tickers.
+At 8:00 AM Eastern, Monday to Friday, members get an email and an in-portal alert with 5 tickers.
 Each pick has a direction (long or short), a one-line reason, and a confidence note.

 03